hila-chefer/Transformer-MM-Explainability/README.rst

 * VisualBERT implementation is based on the `MMF <https://github.com/facebookresearch/mmf>`_ framework.
 * LXMERT implementation is based on the `offical LXMERT <https://github.com/airsplay/lxmert>`_ implementation and on `Hugging Face Transformers <https://github.com/huggingface/transformers>`_.
-* DETR implementation is based on the `offical DETR <https://github.com/facebookresearch/detr>`_ implementation
+* DETR implementation is based on the `offical DETR <https://github.com/facebookresearch/detr>`_ implementation.
+* CLIP implementation is based on the `offical CLIP <https://github.com/openai/CLIP>`_ implementation.